bruceravel/demeter/documents/DPG/_sources/data/special.txt

 Filetype plugins
 ----------------

-NSLS beamline X15B uses an antiquated data acquisition system which saves data in a quirky binary format.
-One of the plugins for file type conversion that ships with :demeter:`demeter` knows how to interpret this quirky format.
+Beamline X15B from the old NSLS used an antiquated data acquisition system which saves data in a quirky binary format.
+One of the plugins for file type conversion that ships with :demeter:`demeter` knows how to interpret this quirky format by unpacking the byte sequences stored in the file.
 Here is how data from that beamline are imported into a :demeter:`demeter` program:

 .. code-block:: perl
+   :linenos:

     #!/usr/bin/perl
     use Demeter;